pforret/blog.splashing/_topic/country/malta.md

 ---
 # Malta

-Malta, officially the Republic of Malta, is an island country in the Mediterranean Sea.
-It consists of an archipelago, between Italy and Libya, and is often considered a part of Southern  Europe.
-It lies 80 km  south of Sicily, 284 km  east of Tunisia, and 333 km  north of Libya.
-The official languages are Maltese and English, and 66% of the current Maltese population is at  least conversational in the Italian language.
+Malta, officially the Republic of Malta, is an island country in southern Europe, located in the  Mediterranean Sea.
+It consists of an archipelago between Italy, Tunisia and Libya.
+It lies 80 km  south of Sicily, Italy, 284 km  east of Tunisia, and 333 km  north of Libya.
+The official languages are Maltese, the only Semitic language in the European Union, and English.
+The nation's capital is Valletta.

 ## Unsplash photos